ta-data-lis/lab-mysql-first-queries/answers.md

 **10. How could you take the top 3 regarding the user ratings but also the number of votes?**

-/*SImilar logic to the one applied in 6.*/
+I would follow a similar logic to the one applied in question 6. namely:
+- Ordering the rows by user rating (user_rating) in descending order
+- Ordering the rows by maximum user rating (user_rating = 5) and by total number of votes (rating_count_tot) in descending order
+- Filtering the top 3 rows

+That would eventually return a top 3, from question 6. top 10:
+1. Head Soccer
+2. Plants vs. Zombies
-/*Head Soccer, Plants vs. Zombies, Sniper 3D Assassin: Shoot to Kill Gun Game*/ **11.
-Does people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
-What is your conclusion?
+3. Sniper 3D Assassin: Shoot to Kill Gun Game

+**11. Does people care about the price?**

 /*Defining "care" as the rating and the total reviews people make*/

 /*First check: do people review apps when they like/dislike them equally?*/